PaddlePaddle/Paddle/doc/tutorials/quick_start/index_en.md

 ```

 ### Define Python Data Provider in Configuration files.
-You need to add a data provider definition `define_py_data_sources2` in our network configuration.
+You need to add a data provider definition `setup_data_provider` in our network configuration.
 This definition specifies:

 - The path of the training and testing data (`data/train.list`, `data/test.list`).
 - The location of the data provider file (`dataprovider_bow`).